 A simple format of statement of retained earnings is given below:

-Notice that the statement of retained earnings starts with the beginning balance of retained earnings.
-The net income is added and the net loss is subtracted; any dividends declared during the period (whether paid or not) is also subtracted in the statement of retained earnings.
-The resulting figure is the retained earnings at the end of the period that appears in the stockholders’ equity section of the balance sheet at the end of the period.
+Notice that the content of the statement starts with the beginning balance of retained earnings.
+The net income is added to and the net loss is subtracted from the beginning balance, any dividends declared during the period (whether paid or not) is also subtracted in the statement of retained earnings.
+The resulting figure is the balance of retained earnings at the end of the period that should appear in stockholders’ equity section of the entity’s balance sheet.

 The adjusted trial balance and the income statement of Business Consulting company are given in income statement article.
 Using that information, we can prepare the statement of retained earnings of the company as follows: